ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: screen}

 **Note:** For standard Actions, authentication must be provided when invoked through an HTTPS request.
-For more information regarding Action invocations using the REST interface, see [REST APIs](./openwhisk_rest_api.html).
+For more information regarding Action invocations using the REST interface, see the [REST API reference](https://console.bluemix.net/apidocs/98-cloud-functions?&language=node#introduction).

 ### Saving Action code
 {: #save-action}